hellerve/ptolemy/done.md

 It was a little bit like poetry on crack, with a slight twist of self-diagnosed genius.

+* *Name und Notwendigkeit* by **Saul Kripke** (1972)

+While I enjoyed the main theses of the book, the constant insistence on the intellecual superiority of reader/listener and Kripke himself got on my nerves pretty quickly, as did the sprawling footnotes of often little content other than “I don’t have time nor space to explain the things I posit here ”, which is infuriating in its uselessness.
+There are good insights in the book that inspired me, but reading it is no fun.

 ## Management

 ### Papers